hardikvasa/database-journal/interview-questions/README.rst

 A data warehouse is storage of data that is collected from various individual data sources which support analytical and structured querying to take some strategic decision.
 Efficiently using data warehouse to drive critical decisions is called data warehousing.
 A data warehouse is designed for analytical queries rather than for transactional queries.

+**What is the difference between Redis and Memchached?**

+Both Memcached and Redis serve as in-memory, key-value data stores.
+But Memcached in a way provides sub-set of features that Redis provides.
+Memcached is easy to start with and provides simple key-value cache functionality.
+On the other hand Redis provides queuing, pub/sub solution as well as sessions.
+It also provides data persistence and replication.
+You can store smaller sizes of data 1MB/key in Memcached whereas Redis allows you to store 512MB/key values.
+Memcached offers multi-threading whereas Redis is single-threaded.

 Relational DBMS
 ===============